Hippocratic Oath: Euthanasia

-Providing poisonous drugs would certainly have been viewed as immoral by contemporary physicians if it resulted in murder.
-However, the absolute ban described in the oath also forbids euthanasia.
-Several accounts of ancient physicians willingly assisting suicides have survived.
-Multiple explanations for the prohibition of euthanasia in the oath have been proposed: it is possible that not all physicians swore the oath, or that the oath was seeking to prevent widely held concerns that physicians could be employed as political assassins.
+The oath appears to prohibit physicians from administering lethal drugs in all cases, including when requested by a patient.
+But ancient evidence suggests that physicians did not universally observe such a ban.
+Scholars disagree about what the prohibition was specifically intended to prevent.
+The phrasing has been variously interpreted as a prohibition of physician-assisted suicide, participation in judicial executions, murder (including political assassination), or any general use of medical knowledge to cause death.

 Abortion

-The oath's stance on abortion was unclear even in the ancient world where physicians debated whether the specification of pessaries was a ban on simply pessaries, or a blanket ban on all abortion methods: In the earliest surviving reference to the oath, written in 43 AD, Scribonius Largus was adamant that it precluded abortion.
-In the 1st or 2nd century AD work Gynaecology, Soranus of Ephesus wrote that one party of medical practitioners followed the Oath and banished all abortifacients, while the other party—to which he belonged—was willing to prescribe abortions, but only for the sake of the mother's health.
-William Henry Samuel Jones believes that, although the oath prohibited abortions, it may not have been condemned under all circumstances.
+In the earliest surviving reference to the oath, written in 43 AD, Scribonius Largus was adamant that it forbade abortion.
+In the 1st or 2nd century AD work Gynaecology, Soranus of Ephesus wrote that one party of medical practitioners followed the oath and banished all abortifacients, while the other party—to which he belonged—was willing to prescribe abortions, but only for the sake of the mother's health.
+William Henry Samuel Jones believes that, although the oath prohibited abortions, they may not have been condemned under all circumstances.
 John M. Riddle argues that because Hippocrates specified pessaries, he only meant pessaries and therefore it was acceptable for a Hippocratic doctor to perform abortions using oral drugs, violent means, a disruption of daily routine or eating habits, and more.
 Other scholars, most notably Ludwig Edelstein, believe that the author intended to prohibit any and all abortions.
 It is also possible the ban means forbidding the women specifically from deciding to have an abortion, limiting the right of that decision to the men.
 Olivia De Brabandere writes that regardless of the author's original intention, the vague and polyvalent nature of the relevant line has allowed both professionals and non-professionals to interpret and use the oath in several ways.
 While many Christian versions of the Hippocratic Oath, particularly from the Middle Ages, explicitly prohibited abortion, the prohibition is often omitted from many oaths taken in US medical schools today, though it remains controversial.